bchao1/awesome-holography/README.md

 #### Layer-based Methods

 ### Iterative Methods
-A family of iterative methods is based on the **Gerchberg-Saxton (GS) Algorithm** where the phase and amplitute patterns at two planes are updated iteratively as the wave is propagated back and forth:
+A family of iterative methods is based on the **Gerchberg-Saxton (GS) Algorithm** where the phase and amplitute patterns at two planes are updated iteratively as the wave propagates back and forth between the two planes:

 - [A practical algorithm for the determination of phase from image and diffraction plane pictures](http://www.u.arizona.edu/~ppoon/GerchbergandSaxton1972.pdf) (Gerchberg et al. 1972) proposed the **Gerchberg-Saxton (GS) Algorithm**
 - [Mix-and-Match Holography](http://www.cs.ubc.ca/labs/imager/tr/2017/MixMatchHolography/MixMatchHolography_YPeng_SA17_LowRes.pdf) (Peng et al. 2017) proposed an interative phase-retrieval method built upon GS